skip to Main Content

 How would the gay community feel about the Church if the Church learned to trust Jesus and let love happen toward them?

-How many arguments would be diffused if we released the need to defend ourselves and just trusted Jesus and let love happen?
+How many arguments would be diffused if we released the need to defend ourselves, trust Jesus, and let love happen?

 And how about you?
 What would your life look like today if you trusted Jesus and let love happen?

-Lord, it’s hard to let Your love happen after I sin.
-I want to fix myself and then return to You.
-It’s hard to love others in the midst of their sin.
-I want to fix them and then present them—and my accomplishment—to You.
-Forgive me for my arrogance.
-I want to trust, Lord.
-I want to trust so I can love today.
+Lord, I want to trust so I can love today.
 I can’t do this on my own.
-Create new trust in me, right now, so I can let love happen.
+Create new trust in me right now, so I can let love happen.
 Amen.